tlienart/FranklinMarkdown.jl/README.md

   * [ ] latex-like elements
     * [ ] dedent definitions
 * [ ] context of errors / warnings (would be caught)

-* get intermediate markdown representation
+DOCSTRINGS

+* [ ] add documentation for partition

+RULES

-  * [ ] resolve as much as possible to CM-MD
+* [ ] rule factory (in / out, context etc)
+* [ ] allow passing rules dictionary for special blocks (test this in tests with CommonMark dependency)
+* [ ] find a way to enable/disable rules etc. so that users can reuse the rules they want and disable or re-define the ones they don't want.

+INTEGRATION

-  * [ ] placeholder for lxcom, code, raw html, hfun
+* [ ]
-* get intermediate output (html/latex) using CM
-* return intermediate output + auxiliary information for Franklin to use in `convert` function

 **Warning**